Close-knit Classroom Learning">Close-knit Classroom Learning:

 RULER Approach to Social and Emotional Learning

-Through Project “RULE Yourself” we intend to give kindergarten through 8th grade students practical skills and tools of conflict resolution with a complimentary social and emotional literacy component that teaches them to more readily identify, articulate, and form strategies to address the emotional states in which they find themselves.
+Through Project “RULE Yourself” we have expanded our emphasis on emotional literacy throughout our entire program.
+The Ruler Approach has also been piloted at the Brockport program.
+Students practice skills and tools for conflict resolution and work to more readily identify, articulate, and form strategies to address the emotional states in which they find themselves.